michaelwfc/operating_system/docs/Chapter 2 Operating system organization.md

 # 2.4 Code: xv6 organization

-- The xv6 kernel source is in the kernel/ sub-directory
+- The xv6 kernel source is in the kernel/sub-directory
-- The inter-module interfaces are defined in defs.h (kernel/defs.h)
+- The inter-module interfaces are defined in `defs.h` (kernel/defs.h)

-Below is the converted Markdown table from the provided file descriptions:
+It contains function prototypes for every kernel function (from different .c files).
+It works like a central declaration hub, so that different kernel source files can call each other’s functions without including each file separately.
+It helps the compiler catch errors (wrong arguments, missing return values).

 | File          | Description                                                  |
 |---------------|--------------------------------------------------------------|